The International Trade Blog International Sales & Marketing

 "The size of the market affects productivity since large markets allow firms to exploit economies of scale.
 Traditionally, the markets available to firms have been constrained by national borders.
 In the era of globalization, international markets have become a substitute for domestic markets, especially for small countries.
 Thus exports can be thought of as a substitute for domestic demand in determining the size of the market for the firms of a country."

-We know that globalisation has assisted in opening up markets, although barriers still exist.
+We know that globalization has assisted in opening up markets, although barriers still exist.
 Foreign countries, however, remain good sources of potential additional sales (beyond domestic borders) and also provide opportunities for different sourcing options.
 Both of these aspects can be quite beneficial for firms.

 11. Business Sophistication